-Her work is included in many public and private collections including: the Irish Contemporary Art Society, Bank of Ireland, AIB and the Arts Councils of Ireland.
+Her work is included in many private and public collections including The Irish Contemporary Arts Society, the OPW, Dublin Castle, The AIB, The Bank of Ireland, The butler Gallery, Kilkenny, and the Arts Councils of Ireland and Northern Ireland.

 Selected Solo Exhibitions